opticdev/optic/Readme.md

 ## Detect API Changes
 > Similar to `git status`

-You should keep using the Optic CLI to start your API and run its tests whenever you're developing new functionality.
-Optic strives to be completely transparent, and the aliases `api start` and `api run <task>` are easy to remember.

-While Git diffs your, Optic will be sitting there, in the background, diffing your API.
-You can run `api status` to check if for diffs:
+While you develop your API and run tests locally, Optic diffs the traffic to find new endpoints, or changes to existing endpoints.
+These API diffs are listed when you run `api status`:

 - [Learn more about detecting + reviewing API Diffs](https://useoptic.com/docs/using/reviewing-diffs)

 ![The api start command initializing](https://github.com/opticdev/optic/raw/develop/website/static/img/status.svg)